eccelerators/interrupt-collector/README.rst

   git clone --recurse-submodules git@github.com:eccelerators/interrupt-collector.git

+HxS sources are now in the hxs folder `hxs folder <https://github.com/eccelerators/interrupt-collector/tree/fill/hxs>`_.

-Next, we generate the HxS artifacts if having a valid HxS-license or Evaluation license:
+We generate the HxS artifacts if having a valid HxS-license or Evaluation license:

 .. code-block:: BASH

   cd interrupt-collector
   ant all

-Otherwise use the artifacts already present in the `src-gen folder <https://github.com/eccelerators/interrupt-collector/tree/fill/src-gen>`_
+Otherwise we use the artifacts already present in the `src-gen folder <https://github.com/eccelerators/interrupt-collector/tree/fill/src-gen>`_

 Ghdl
 :::::::

-Assuming GHDL is already installed, to simulate the design run:
+Assuming GHDL(4.0.0 or later) is already installed, to simulate the design we run:

 .. code-block:: BASH

   cd interrupt-collector/simulation/ghdl-wishbone
   ./run.sh

+A successful simulation will yield an output similar to this:

 .. code-block:: TEXT